aztek/scala-workflow/Readme.md

 Scala idioms
 ============
-`scala-idioms` is a library, that allows you to organize nicely computations in the predefined set of computational contexts with the help of enhanced version of _idiom brackets_.
+`scala-idioms` allows you to organize computations nicely in the predefined set of computational contexts with the help of enhanced version of _idiom brackets_.
 The main source of inspiration is the paper [Applicative Programming with Effects](http://www.soi.city.ac.uk/~ross/papers/Applicative.html) by Conor McBride and Ross Paterson.
 The syntax is somewhat borrowed from [idioms notation](http://www.cs.st-andrews.ac.uk/~eb/Idris/donotation.html) of